avoorhis/vamps-node.js/README.md

 - There are two mysql database schemas included in the vamps-node.js installation.
-One has some data included that you can use in visualizations: db_schema.sql and db_schema_w_test_data.sql (they may be compressed files) Install one of them in your mysql installation and also create a file in the /config directory named 'db-connection.js' with the contents as shown below.
+One has some data included that you can use in visualizations: db_schema.sql and db_schema_w_test_data.sql (they may be compressed files) Install one of them in your mysql installation.
+- Create a file
+in the /config directory named 'db-connection.js' with the contents as shown below.
-Fill in the correct values for the database name and mysql user and password.
+- Fill in the correct values for the database name and mysql user and password.

 **Sample config/db-connection.js**
 ```